Dallas Sewer Line Replacement Cost Guide

 Sewer pipe rerouting involves installing a new sewer line along a completely different path from the original, typically to avoid significant obstructions or recurring problems in the existing line's location.

 We plot a new route for the fresh sewer main that bypasses your slab, outdoor living spaces and other impediments (pools, driveways).
 This saves the mess of tearing up these structures.
-It also saves money on future repairs- you’ll never have to dig around these areas again.
+It also makes access for future repairs, sewer camera inspection and drain cleaning much simpler.

 The cost of rerouting sewer pipes is heavily influenced by the new path's length, the depth required for the new line, and the type of terrain or obstacles it must navigate.